 cameron_harris_bw

-Cameron Harris is a fourth-year undergraduate studying marketing and is a Leonard Leadership Scholar from Marietta, GA.
-He is very active in campus organizations like the Wesley Foundation, Beta Upsilon Chi, and Breaking the Shackles.
-Harris founded Breaking the Shackles at UGA, a 501(c)3 non-profit and student organization that raises awareness, collects funds, and mobilizes others to fight human trafficking.
-In his free time, he likes to play racquetball at Ramsey and develop deep friendships with the community.
+Cameron Harris is an undergraduate student studying Marketing and is a Leonard Leadership Scholar from Marietta.
+He is very active in campus organizations such as the Wesley Foundation, Beta Upsilon Chi, and Breaking the Shackles.
+Cameron founded Breaking the Shackles, a 501(c)3 non-profit and student organization that raises awareness, collects funds, and mobilizes others to combat human trafficking.
+His talk exposes the audience to the tragedies of modern-day slavery and provides strategies for taking action.

 Ngozi Okafor